Study resource

 Repeat unit

-The process in which monomers with C=C bonds react to form a polymer through repeated addition.
+A process in which monomers with unsaturated bonds (C=C) react to form a polymer without the loss of any atoms.

 Related topics